peteroupc/peteroupc.github.io/random.md

 <a id=Shuffling_Method></a>
 ### Shuffling Method

 The first consideration touches on the shuffling method.
-The [Fisher&ndash;Yates shuffle method](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) shuffles a list such that all permutations of that list are substantially equally likely to occur, assuming the RNG it uses can choose from among all those permutations.
+The [Fisher&ndash;Yates shuffle method](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) does a substantially unbiased shuffle of a list, assuming the RNG it uses can choose from among all permutations of that list.
 However, that method is also easy to mess up (see also Jeff Atwood, "[The danger of na&iuml;vet&eacute;](https://blog.codinghorror.com/the-danger-of-naivete/)"); I give a correct implementation in [another document](https://peteroupc.github.io/randomfunc.html).

 <a id=Choosing_from_Among_All_Permutations></a>
 ### Choosing from Among All Permutations